adambor/The9thProofOfFolding/README.md

 ## Chain state

 Every seal closed within a block must be put into some set by the full nodes, this set is then used to verify that single-use-seals closed in subsequent blocks don't close an already closed single-use-seal (single-use-seal can be closed only once).
-This can be optimized through the use of an appropriately-sized Bloom filter.
+This could be optimized via the use of [Roaring Bitmaps](https://github.com/RoaringBitmap/croaring-rs).

 ### Bitmaps